volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 #### splice

-`splice` method receives 2 parameters: the first one is `index` point to start and the second one is the number of elements to remove:
+Receives 2 parameters: the first one is `index` point to start and the second one is the number of elements to remove:

 ```javascript
 const users = ["John", "Andrew", "Mike"];